-While our time together was limited Edward insisted on "dressing" me all the time.
+While our time together was limited, Edward insisted on "dressing" me all the time.
 My attire, perfume, jewelry and cosmetics became his domain.
 Fascinated with my hair and ears, he bought hair clasps and earrings to adorn them.
 He'd take me to buy cosmetics, watch the sales girl test them on me, buy what he liked and then apply them on me afterwards at his apartment, an artist with me the canvas.

 On a Friday night arrival, he fussed on re-dressing me and kept an expanding his wardrobe for me.
 His re-dressing could include new, attire, makeup, nail polish or hair style.
-I arrive without makeup in casual clothes to deflect hubby’s suspicions and give Edward a clean slate.
+I arrived without makeup in casual clothes to deflect hubby’s suspicions and give Edward a clean slate.
 He never, however, bought pants or shorts for me to wear.
 He applied makeup from lipstick to eye shadow, combed my hair, chose earrings and hair clasp to finish my presentation.
 I loved the attention and became addicted to his changing me.

 Edward changed my life perspective, mannerisms, goals, even the way I spoke.
 I transposed from a girl to a woman who was consciously feminine yet self-assured.
 I no longer took my appearance for granted and dressed for influence not only for others but for me.